 BUY FROM ECW PRESS:

-Third-generation Memphian David Less has studied Memphis music for over 40 years, including work done for the National Endowment for the Humanities, the Smithsonian Institution, and the Gibson Guitar Foundation.
-He has published in Rolling Stone, DownBeat, and Blues Revue magazines and Society for American Music Bulletin.
-He lives in Memphis, Tennessee.
+David A. Less has studied Memphis music for over 40 years, and has conducted research for the National Endowment for the Humanities, the Smithsonian Institution, and the Gibson Guitar Foundation.
+His work has appeared in Rolling Stone, DownBeat, Blues Revue magazine and the Bulletin for the Society of American Music.
+He is a third-generation Memphian who still lives in Memphis, Tennessee.

 Published: October 2020

 “Music writer Less presents a fascinating history of the music of his native Memphis . . .
 Less brings to vivid life the music of Memphis.” — Publishers Weekly, starred review

 “Wow.
 Memphis Mayhem tells the history of the music from my hometown with fun and entertaining stories.
 David Less's role as the ‘everyman narrator’ works perfectly because of his long involvement within the Memphis music community.
 Anyone interested in American music should read this book.
 O, my Soul.” — Jody Stephens, Big Star

 “David Less takes us down memory lane talking about the music and players that made Memphis music happen.
 Very interesting.
 A must read!!!” — James Alexander, the BarKays

 “A lively combination of personal observation, scholarship, and insider knowledge of an important era of American music.” — Kirkus Reviews

 “I like the way Memphis Mayhem represented Hi Records, Stax, and all of Memphis music.
 I totally enjoyed this book.
 Great job. — Ann Peebles, soul singer